 The Philosophy of Men Versus the Wisdom of God

 The world is full of men and women who spend years in schools and universities pursuing their degrees and doctorates.
 They fill their minds with knowledge and become very expert in their field of study.
-They exude the wisdom and the intellectualism that is in the world which is the philosophy of men.
 These people may have all kinds of Phd’s and other impressive titles attached to their name; and because of their titles, our culture tends to put them on a pedestal and thinks of them as the elite amongst us.

 Society looks up to these people as the ones that have all knowledge and think of them as smarter than others, men and women who are capable of leading others because of their intelligence and their fancy titles.

 There is nothing intrinsically wrong with going to school and becoming educated and this is not meant to put down anyone who has a degree or doctorate.
 The problem comes when God is left out of the education process and the knowledge that one attains is void of what God has to say about how mankind should conduct his life.

 It is human knowledge that leaves God out of the equation; knowledge that is totally ignorant of God’s plan and purpose for humanity.
 This kind of knowledge not only leaves God out of the picture, but it also mocks and scorns the idea of a Sovereign God who has the key to TRUE knowledge and understanding and has the right to tell humans what they should believe and how they should live.

 The culture we live is filled with “knowledge” coming from many different points of view and different classifications of modern day thinkers.
 The ideas and opinions are spouted out everywhere coming from those who call themselves conservatives, liberals, socialists, communists, theologians, politicians, scientists, philosophers, nationalists, globalists, etc. etc.